Kchaitanya30/Processing-Geographic-Data/Geo-processing ZIP Code Tabulation Area (ZCTA) Data to Add to the Massachusetts Geo-Database/README.md

 - Use the selected rows: 544
 Expression:
 - AREA_NURB = 0
+- Output description: It populates all the nulls with 0

 ### Summarize –i.e. aggregate by geography– the integrated ZCTA layer on the urbanized and non-urbanized area to create a table that contains one record for each ZCTA

 Tool: Summary Statistics
+- Purpose: To calculate summary statistics for fields in a table
 - Input table: mass_zctas_2010_aeac84_idty
 - output table: mass_zctas_2010_aeac84_idty_smry
 Statistis fields